Milky stock. Knobby bones. Fatty meat. Chewy tendon. Korean Oxtail Soup, or Kkori Gomtang, is the big pot of cozy that will point you towards home.

 - Serve with green onions and salt + pepper.
 People can help themselves at the table.

 - Easy sides: rice and kimchi.
 A classic addition to this hearty Korean soup!
-Cubed radish Kimchi (Kkakduggi) is especially good.
+Cubed radish Kimchi (Kkakduggi) is a spicy, crunchy addition that complements the soup’s mild flavors perfectly.

 More Soup Recipes: